wukongwong/visual-controller/README.md

 5. yolov5 contains the code that detects the bouding box of target objects;
 6. kinematics file contains the frankpy kinematics, such as IK;

+# dataset and trained model
+They can be found at https://drive.google.com/drive/folders/1lPT0FiArjju4aQTpktE_4pZ7mRmUr6sX?usp=sharing
 # How to use:

 1. For simualtion: just run dynamic-visual_servo.py;